radeksimko/go-refs/README.md

 Have you ever built a Go package which others depend on and need to understand how to best approach refactoring to limit breaking your external interface?

+i.e. Do you need to know which exposed parts of your package are in use?

 Go-refs uses Go's AST package to parse a (go) file and list any identifiers which are in use from a given import path.